De-hyphenation

 Indian Prime Minister Narendra Modi meeting Palestinian President Mahmoud Abbas in Ramallah.
 While India has friendly relations with Israel, it also has good diplomatic ties with Palestine.

-De-hyphenation is a form of foreign policy where a country keeps diplomatic ties with two or more countries with conflicting interests, without letting the conflicts prioritize one country over another.
+De-hyphenation (also spelled dehyphenation) is a form of foreign policy where a country keeps diplomatic ties with two or more countries with conflicting interests, without letting the conflicts prioritize one country over another.
 The policy allows countries to hold independent relations with countries otherwise distrustful or hostile towards each other while treating each country as a single entity rather than as a part of a conflict with the other countries.

 Etymology

 The term de-hyphenation refers to removing the "hyphen" that links two entities.
 In the context of foreign policy, it signifies the act of untangling or disentangling the relationships between two countries or regions that were previously considered together or linked in some way.
 By using the term "de-hyphenation," it emphasizes the need to treat each entity independently and distinctly, rather than as a combined or interconnected unit.
 The word effectively captures the concept of breaking apart the previously linked foreign policy approach to allow for more tailored and individualized strategies towards each entity.